raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 **Library-oriented code tends to be more many-to-many than one-to-many, and thus can be more expressive**.

-Is fraekwrok-oriented code a bad thing?
+Is framework-oriented code a bad thing?
 It's a tradeoff.
 Frameworks provide standard ways to do things.
 Frameworks hold out the promise of doing more things for us, and especially doing more complex things for us.

 Ideally, although our code may be less expressive with a framework, our goal should be that we write less code against a framework than we would using libraries, and that we use other mechanisms to limit the perceived complexity of our code.